millwheel/orangetube/README.md

 Or

-You can pull this repository and start with terminal command "npm run start"
+You can pull this repository and start with terminal command "npm run build" and "npm run start"